nuitrcs/databases_workshop/sql/part1.md

 ```

+The data you get back are called a result set.

 A pipe character `|` delimits columns.

 If we want all of the columns, we can use `*` as shorthand: